 Mr. Blum received B.A. degrees in Human Biology and Economics from Stanford University and an M.B.A. from Harvard Business School.

-Robert has been a connoisseur of good old time bluegrass music long before it became in vogue and has been known to carry a harmonica in his briefcase, much to the dismay of nearby hotel guests.
-He enjoys trying to keep up with his wife Dana and daughters, Brittany and Bridget, as well as his Bernese Mountain Dog, Baron, on hikes in the Presidio.
+Robert was a fan of mountain bluegrass music long before it was fashionable and has been known to carry a harmonica in his briefcase, much to the dismay of nearby hotel guests.
+He enjoys trying to keep up with his wife Dana and daughters, Brittany and Bridget, as well as his Bernese mountain dog, Baron, on long hikes in the Presidio.